mlguild/TaleForge/ARCHITECTURE.md

 ## Overview

-Zargonian's architecture comprises several key components, including a text interface for command input, a game engine for managing game state, and multiple layers for handling Speech to Text, Text to Speech, and Text to Image functionalities.
+TaleForge's architecture comprises several key components, including a text interface for command input, a game engine for managing game state, and multiple layers for handling Speech to Text, Text to Speech, and Text to Image functionalities.

 ### Text Interface
 This is the user's primary interaction point with the game.
 They input commands (e.g., 'go north', 'talk to character') and receive feedback (e.g., 'you see a castle', 'the character says hello').